The Great Debate: Alcohol vs. Marijuana

 You may have had the debate yourself—what’s worse?
 Alcohol or marijuana?
-With new studies coming out, more laws legalizing the recreational, and medicinal use of marijuana, the conversation seems to come up again and again.
+With new studies coming out and more laws legalizing the recreational and medicinal use of marijuana, the conversation seems to come up again and again.

 Even though we may all have different opinions, marijuana remains a Schedule I drug, while alcohol is legal to consume for people who are 21 years of age or older.